RKlompUU/FPSheet/README.md

 ### TODOs

+- Figure out a way to get something like [a1..a4] to evaluate to [a1,a2,a3,a4]
 - Copy pasting cells (properly handling loose and stuck cell references)
 - Exporting to excell savefiles
 - Undo & redo